The Mifne Intervention Program

 |2.
 Aftercare therapy at the family home

 |3.
 Integration of the toddler into a kindergarten

 The program identifies the parents and, in a broader sense, the nuclear family, as the focal point for treatment.
 Special attention is given to the siblings in the family, who are included in the program according to their age and needs.

-The third stage of integration is a gradual process, which takes place when the toddler is re-evaluated, to indicate whether he or she is able to cope in their peer group.
+The third stage, integration, is a gradual process, which takes place when the toddler is re-evaluated, to indicate whether he or she is able to cope in his/her peer group.